JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 One of the leading design principles is avoiding the use of modal message boxes for notifying the user about errors and other situations that may warrant the user's attention.
-As a replacement, the *IntelliJ Platform* provides multiple non-modal notification UI options.
+As a replacement, the IntelliJ Platform provides multiple non-modal notification UI options.

-For an overview, refer to [Notifications](https://jetbrains.design/intellij/controls/notifications/) in _IntelliJ Platform UI Guidelines_.
+For an overview, refer to [Notifications](https://jetbrains.design/intellij/controls/notifications/) in IntelliJ Platform UI Guidelines.

 ### Dialogs